Muhibullah-Shahjahan/chiralbd.org/content/research/starter-guide.md

 - Finally, I will give you some literature specifically tailored for your project.
 You should start training yourself in Bayesian modeling and how to do Bayesian inference through message passing in graphical models.

-## Want to Get Started ahead of Time?

-In principle, you are not required to prepare anything before your project starts, but I will give here some pointers in case you are eager to get going or to read up on some background materials.

-- One way to start is to read my [booklet](http://alexandria.tue.nl/extra2/redes/vries2013.pdf) that I wrote for my inaugual lecture and to watch that [lecture at youtube](https://www.youtube.com/watch?v=l0DuYblLEGA) (starts after 7 minutes).
-This kind of shows where our research interests lie, but don't take it very literally.
-There is of course room to negotiate your project to match your personal interests.

-- If you're not yet convinced about the value of fast iteration cycles for design, I'd like you to watch two additional videos.
-First, I recommend that you watch the first 30 minutes of this [presentation by Bret Victor](https://vimeo.com/36579366) (you should watch this video anyway, just because it's awesome).
-A second interesting viewpoint relates to 'lean design' or the 'lean startup' which is well presented in this [presentation by Eric Ries](https://www.youtube.com/watch?v=fEvKo90qBns).
-Both presentations are not about signal processing nor about machine learning but they do support the idea that *fast iterations driven by end user feedback* is a fundamentally sound approach to the design of complex systems.

-- There is a vast literature on (Bayesian) machine learning.
-If you time it right, this [course by Andrew Ng](https://www.coursera.org/course/ml) would probably be an excellent way to start.
-You could also give [Zoubin Ghahramani's lectures](http://goo.gl/jhml0) a go.
-This [class by Ryan Adams](http://seas.harvard.edu/courses/cs281/) lists a fairly comprehensive literature list.
-By no means do you need to absorb all these materials; I recommend that you watch Ghahramani's videos and look further based on interest.

-- In terms of inference and learning methods, we are particularly interested in variational Bayesian learning in factor graphs, a.k.a. *Variational Message Passing* (VMP).
-VMP enjoys many interesting features, but it is not easy to get familiar with.
-A good way to start would be [Mackay's video lecture on variational methods](http://videolectures.net/mackay_course_14/).

-- If you want to learn about Probabilistic Graphical Models (PGMs) in general, I recommend [Bishop's lectures at Tuebingen](http://research.microsoft.com/en-us/um/people/cmbishop/talks.htm) or [Bishop's 2010 Turing lecture](http://scpro.streamuk.com/uk/player/Default.aspx?wid=7739 "Bishop, Embracing Uncertainty: The new machine intelligence, 2010").

-- For more information on the specific PGM style that we use (Forney-style Factor Graphs), please see [this lecture](https://www.youtube.com/watch?v=Fv2YbVg9Frc&t=31) by Frederico Wadehn or these papers: [Sascha Korl dissertation, 2005](http://e-collection.library.ethz.ch/eserv/eth:28176/eth-28176-02.pdf) and [Loeliger et al., 2007](http://www.isiweb.ee.ethz.ch/papers/docu/aloe-jdau-juhu-skor-2007-1.pdf).

-- If you want to see how we have used factor graphs in one of our projects, here is a [recent PhD thesis](https://research.tue.nl/en/publications/automated-design-of-bayesian-signal-processing-algorithms) from one of our team members.
-No need to read this in detail, but it is an example of what we do.

-- You could also get started in Julia if you like.
-See the ['learning' site at julialang.org](http://julialang.org/learning/) .
-You can get started to program in julia e.g. at [JuliaBox](https://www.juliabox.com/), or you can [install Julia yourself](http://julialang.org/).

-- Finally, our research focuses more on machine learning methods than audio processing per se, but [Hamacher et al., 2005](http://asp.eurasipjournals.com/content/pdf/1687-6180-2005-152674.pdf "Hamacher at al, Signal Processing in High-End Hearing Aids: State of the Art, Challenges, and Future Trends, 2005") would be a good place to read up on hearing aid signal processing.

-Let me know if this guide helps you and feel free to suggest updates.
-Good luck and welcome to the team!
-We look much forward to working with you.